 Virginia M. Gaffney, formerly of Orangeburg, died at her home in Brooklyn.
 She was born in the Bronx to John and Mary (O’Connor) Gaffney and graduated from Tappan Zee High School in 1976.

-In addition to her parents, she is survived by her siblings Collen and Christopher Gaffney of Orangeburg and Kelly Ann Emling of Long Beach, CA. Her brother John died in 1993.
-Donations in her name can be made to the American Cancer Society.
+In addition to her parents, she is survived by her siblings Colleen and Christopher Gaffney of Orangeburg and Kelly Ann Emling of Long Beach, CA. Her brother John died in 1993.

 Stacey Gersten, 48